Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Numerical Experiments

-Application of game-based analysis to the data of cohort B to examines breath-cost differences within a more diverse patient set during the initial period of MV.
-The data considered are the 6--30 hour period of 3--7 day MV encounters, restricted to use of APVcmv mode while patient was in semi-Fowler's position (the most common posture).
-The context isolates a data subset of approximately 4.1 million breaths for 329 patients, and these data were coarsely partitioned into 26 basic phenotypes.
-For simplicity, the most common 10 phenotypes (each $>3.5\%$ by volume) are used plus an 11th category designated as `999' aggregating the remainder (each $<=3.1\%$, totaling $\sim$30\% of the data).
-The costs of MV for these breath phenotypes are explored in two contexts differentiated by the presence or risk of ARDS.
-Phenotype distributions (strategies) over disjoint $\sim$30-minute intervals associate via game-play to 4-hour average P:F ratios recorded 24 hours later (costs).
+Application of game-based analysis to the data of cohort B examines breath-cost differences within a larger, more diverse patient set during the initial period of MV.
+The data considered are the 6--30 hour period of 3--7 day MV encounters, restricted to use of APVcmv mode while the patient was in semi-Fowler's position (the most common in these data).
+The context isolates a data subset of approximately 4.1 million breaths for 329 patients, and these data were coarsely categorized into 26 basic types.
+For simplicity, the most common 10 types (each $>3.5\%$ by volume) are used plus an 11th category designated as `999' aggregating the remainder (each $<=3.1\%$, totaling $\sim$30\% of the data).
+The costs of MV for these breath types are explored in two contexts differentiated by the presence or risk of ARDS following \S\ref{sec:EGTinv} as in previous applications.
+Type occurrence distributions (strategies) over disjoint $\sim$30-minute intervals are hypothesized to associate with 4-hour average P:F ratios recorded 24 hours later (costs).